ssvlabs/SIPs/sips/reduce_signatures_fork.md

 ### Partial signature message processing

 Currently, the partial signature processing functions accept a `SignedPartialSignatureMessage`.
 Now, it should accept a `SignedSSVMessage`.
-Similarly to the consensus module, it should assume that the message validation module already verified the RSA signature.
+Similarly to the consensus module, it should assume that the `Validator` module already verified the RSA signature.

 ### Validator